 Static capillary force has recently become a popular actuation mechanism for microfluidics [41, 42].
 This is particularly useful for one-time-use disposable devices.
-When liquid is introduced into microchannels, the capillary force will 'pull' the liquid into the microchannel if its surface is hydrophilic, with a contact angle of less than 90°, delivering samples or reagents to where they are designed.
+When liquid is introduced into microchannels, the capillary force will 'pull' the liquid into the microchannel if its surface is hydrophilic, with a contact angle of less than 90°, delivering samples or reagents to where they are required.
 This process can be accomplished and enhanced by surface chemical treatment which typically increases the surface energy of the channel wall.
 The surface energy can be controlled by various stimuli such as electric field, optical beam and chemical treatment.
 If the surface energy of the substrate is increased artificially on one side close to the droplet, the liquid ball will spread out in this direction, leading to motion of the droplet.
 This phenomenon has been utilized for various surface tensionbased micropumps.

 Electrowetting (EW) or EWOD micropumps are devices for moving discrete droplets on a channel-less flat surface using an electrical field to alter the surface tension of the substrate.
+As shown in figure 4(a), when a voltage potential is applied to a droplet deposited on a dielectric substrate, it energizes the substrate surface, and increase its surface energy, $\gamma{SL}$ , according to Lippman's equation [5]: